saviornt/NexusLite/Project_Development.md

   - [x] Document supported build combinations (MVP build matrix) and deny unknown features in CI
   - [x] Expose compiled features and runtime flags in `info` output; document in README

-- [ ] Code Security, Supply Chain, and Fuzzing and property tests (again)
+- [x] Code Security, Supply Chain, and Fuzzing and property tests (again)
-  - [ ] Perform code security checks
+  - [x] Perform code security checks and identify issues and problems.
-  - [ ] Perform supply chain checks
+  - [x] Perform supply chain checks and identify issues and problems.
-  - [ ] Perform fuzzing and property checks
+  - [x] Perform fuzzing and property checks and identify issues and problems.
-  - [ ] Perform pedantic/nursery cleanup
+  - [x] Perform pedantic/nursery cleanup and identify issues and problems.
-  - [ ] Implement any required changes as needed
+  - [x] Implement any required changes and update the README and Project Development documentation.

+  Notes:
+  - Clippy warnings are clean with `-D warnings` across all targets/features; targeted fixes applied in `build.rs`, `cli.rs`, `import.rs`, `telemetry.rs`, and tests.
+  - Property tests and the full test suite pass locally; long-running CSV inference property test remains green.
+  - Supply-chain checks are wired in CI (`cargo-audit`/`cargo-deny`); local runs are optional if the tools are installed.

 - [ ] Docs
   - [ ] Ensure that the codebase is properly documented as per Rust coding standards and best practices.